16th September 2019

 17th June 2019

-We meet on Monday 17thJune in St. George’s, High Street, Belfast at 6.30pm.
-We will be continuing the discusion held on 8thApril, at South Belfast Methodist Church.
+We met on Monday 17thJune in St. George’s, High Street, Belfast at 6.30pm.
+We continued the discussion held on 8thApril, at South Belfast Methodist Church.
 That meeting considered the interpretation of the Bible and considered the proposal “We take the Bible seriously but not (always) literally”.
-We hope to have access to some of the papers presented that night.
+We had access to some of the papers presented that night.
 Johnston McMaster's paper: Johnston McMaster Interpretation Kit Chivers' paper: Kit Chivers Interpretation

 28th January 2019